vlandeiro/yakari/README.md

 Yakari is **not** a tool to write command line interfaces from scratch (see argparse, click).

 # Origin of the name

-Yakari gets its name from a classic Franco-Belgian comic about a young Native American boy who can talk to animals.
-Much like how the comic's hero connects with wildlife, this tool helps users feel more comfortable with command line interfaces.
+Yakari gets its name from a Franco-Belgian comic about a young Native American boy who can talk to animals.
+Much like how the comic's hero connects with wildlife, this tool helps users talk to command line interfaces.